ecadlabs/taquito/docs/metadata-tzip16.md

 ## How to use the tzip16 package
 The package can be used as an extension to the well known Taquito contract abstraction.

 First, an instance of `Tzip16Module` needs to be added to your `TezosToolkit` instance as an extension: `Tezos.addExtension(new Tzip16Module())`.
 The constructor of the `Tzip16Module` class takes an optional Metadata Provider as a parameter.
 This allows to inject a custom metadata provider and/or custom protocol handlers if desired.
+It also allows using a different gateway than the default one for IPFS.
 Otherwise, the default `MetadataProvider` from the `@taquito/tzip16` is used.

 Then, the `tzip16` function need to be used to extend the contract abstraction: `const contract = await tezos.contract.at("contractAddress", tzip16)`.